 Is Syndeia available as a plug-in for the non-SysML tools, e.g. Windchill?

 Syndeia is not currently available as a plug-in for any tools but MagicDraw and Rhapsody.
-The stand-alone application and Syndeia Cloud web-dashboard provides access for other users.
+The Syndeia Web Dashboard, stand-alone client and Syndeia Cloud REST API provide access for other users.

 Are temporary evaluation licenses available?

 30-day node-locked eval licenses are routinely available.
 Longer-term evaluations are negotiable.
 Eval licenses come with all commercially-available tool interfaces.